gordonbrander/magnetize/README.md

 - `mag add <FILE>` - add content addressed data from a file.
 This command will create a new file in the current directory, whose name is the CID of the data.

 See `mag --help` for a full list of commands and features.

-## How it works

-CID is used to check data integrity, the servers do not need to be trusted.

 ## Magnet links